qsymmachus/dnd/2022-02 Sakro Mendhi/2022-02 Sakro Mendhi.md

 * [Spellbook Generator](https://5emagic.shop/spellbook/generate)
 * [NPC Generator](https://www.kassoon.com/dnd/npc-generator/)

-_Note that this map is meant to be split into two adventures.
-The first adventure is described in this document.
-It takes place in the streets of Sakro Mendhi and continues into the Mage's guild hideout, up to the point where the hideout is attacked._

 ![Labeled Map](./map-labeled.png)

 With the pirate skiff captured, Jerimo nursed his wounds and guided your airship over the great desert surrounding Sakro Mendhi.
 Aided by a strong westerly wind, you arrive at Sakro Mendhi within half a day, landing at an airship dock on the eastern edge of the city.
 "I've registered your new airship with the harbormaster," Jerimo tells you, "she's in good hands and will be ready when you need her."
 Gundamar also bids you goodbye to continue his journey to JoSan, but not before giving Tilden a flagon of dwarvish fire wine.